Christian Gaillard

 Christian Gaillard (20 March 1951 – 9 August 2018) was a French painter born in Avignon, France.
-He lived in Paris as well as in Arles, France.
+He lived in Paris and Arles, France.

-His figurative style was inspired by Spanish painters including Vélasquez, Zurbarán, Goya, Zuloaga and the Mexican Baroque.
+His figurative style was inspired by Spanish painters including Diego Velázquez, Zurbarán, Goya, Zuloaga and the Mexican Baroque.

 He was the first painter born outside of Spain to be awarded First Prize by the Real Maestranza de Caballería de Sevilla.
-The winning painting is now part of the Maestranza’s collection.
+The winning painting is now part of the Maestranza's collection.

-When asked about his classical style, Gaillard stated: “Whether or not an approach can be labeled modern is not very important; what matters is that it be unique.”
-His technique as a painter was grounded in photography and video, mediums in which he also worked.
+When asked about his classical style, Gaillard stated: "Whether or not an approach can be labeled modern is not very important; what matters is that it be unique."
+His technique as a painter was grounded in photography and video, media in which he also worked.

 Biography

-As a child, Gaillard moved around a lot because of his father Robert’s career in banking.
+As a child, Gaillard moved around a lot because of his father Robert's career in banking.
 His mother, Renée Tissot, came from a family with a pronounced taste for, and knowledge of, embroidery and couture.
 He had two brothers, Pierre and Jean.
 He had one son, Solal, with Marion Desjardins.

-Christian Gaillard was married to Ana Cristina Sánchez from 1980-1986.
+Christian Gaillard was married to Ana Cristina Sánchez from 1980 to 1986.
 He married Susana Elkin in 2006.

 Education

-Gaillard received his degree from the École nationale supérieure des arts décoratifs (ENSad) on the rue d’Ulm in Paris.
+Gaillard received his degree from the École nationale supérieure des arts décoratifs (ENSad) on the rue d'Ulm in Paris.

-After trying his hand at animation, he was admitted to the newly-formed department of animation arts at the École des Gobelins but he declined the offer in order to focus on illustration.
+After trying his hand at animation, he was admitted to the newly-formed department of animation arts at the École des Gobelins, but declined the offer in order to focus on illustration.

 After completing his studies at the École nationale supérieure des arts décoratifs, he enjoyed a successful career as an illustrator, leading him to design several covers for magazines such as Le Point, Télérama, Le Figaro magazine, and Le Monde de la musique.
-He also worked as an illustrator for a number of advertising campaigns for companies such as Lindt Chocolates and Grant’s Whiskey.
-In addition, he also illustrated numerous book covers and cinema posters.
+He also worked as an illustrator for a number of advertising campaigns for companies such as Lindt chocolates and Grant's whisky.
+He also illustrated numerous book covers and cinema posters.